-This section of the Google Maps APIs documentation is for customers with a previous Google Maps APIs for Work or Google Maps API for Business license.
+This guide is for customers with a previous license, for either Google Maps APIs for Work or Google Maps API for Business.

-This section is not for customers with the new Google Maps APIs Premium Plan license, which became available in January 2016 or customers who are renewing their license.
-If you have the new Premium Plan, see the Premium Plan guide.
+This guide is not for customers with the Google Maps Platform Premium Plan license, which became available in January 2016, or customers who are renewing their license.
+If you have the Premium Plan, see the Premium Plan guide.

 How to check your license type

-To determine whether you have the new Google Maps APIs Premium Plan or a previous Google Maps APIs for Work or Maps for Business license, check any of the following:
+To determine whether you have the Google Maps Platform Premium Plan or a previous Google Maps APIs for Work or Maps for Business license, check any of the following: